 Searching for something to say?
 People tend to get nervous when they have to talk to someone they don’t know very well.
 But here’s a secret: The person you’re talking to doesn’t know you well, either, so you’re probably both feeling nervous.
 How do you handle the situation?
 Easy.
 Start off with a basic question, like, “What do you do for a living?”
-If you then really listen to the person’s answer, you’ll easily find an opening for a follow-up question.
+If you listen carefully to the person’s answer, you’ll easily find an opening for a follow-up question.

 “What do you do for a living?”